Assesa44/Phase1_project/README.md

 For companies starting up in the business, this project will help them make data-driven decisions, which will eliminate the need for costly expert advisors who may have their agendas.
 Many times, experts already have companies that they recommend to their clients, to whom they are biased towards; this project aims to eradicate any biases and generate recommendations that will be evidence-based.

 Additionally, it will enhance their business outcomes.
 High-risk aircraft can prove to be costly, when airline plane crashes, the immediate business impact involves significant financial losses, reputational damage, and potential long-term operational challenges.
 Having accurate information on low risk models help them avert these crises in the future.

+### Navigating the repository
+1. Access the data in use, `AviationData.csv` and `USState_Codes.csv`, in the `Data/` directory.
+2. Find the Jupyter Notebook in the `Notebook.ipynb` file.
+3. `project_presenation.pptx` contains the project's presentation.
+4. Access the interactive dashboard in the `Interactive_viz.html` file.
+5. Find large and sensitive files in the `.gitignore` file.

 # END/